belgiansenate/alexis-baseline/README.md

 # Large Language Models (LLMs)

-In this project, the bilingual (French & Dutch) aspect was important.
-Only a small number of models were trained and perform well in Dutch.
-Several models perform well in both French and English.
-Two models were selected, the first one generates really good answers in French but not in Dutch as it is used in low precision and is not trained on a large content in Dutch.<br>
-The second model is a new model performing in 23 languages (French & Dutch included).
-It is built on a new research which states that instead of building and training LLMs on several languages (like 100), build models on a small number of languages but witch large content and datasets in every language.
+In this project, the bilingual (French & Dutch) capability was a significant factor.
+Among the models evaluated, only a few demonstrated strong performance in Dutch.
+Several models showed strong performance in both French and English.
+Ultimately, two models were chosen: the first excels in generating high-quality responses in French but falls short in Dutch due to limited training data and lower precision.
+The second model is a novel multi-language model, capable of performing in 23 languages including French and Dutch.
+It is based on a new research approach advocating for the development of language models focused on a smaller number of languages, but with extensive and diverse datasets for each language, rather than attempting to cover a vast number of languages with less comprehensive data.

 <div align="center">